StraitsX/EIPs/EIPS/eip-pbmrc1.md

 The establishment of this protocol seeks to forestalls technology fragmentation and consequently a lack of interoperability.
 By making the PBM specification open, it gives new participants easy and free access to the pre-existing market standards, enabling interoperability across different platforms, wallets, payment systems and rails.
 This would lower cost of entry for new participants, foster a vibrant payment landscape and prevent the development of walled gardens and monopolies, ultimately leading to more efficient, affordable services and better user experiences.

-## PBM Token and PBM-based architecture
+## Definitions

 A PBM based architecture has several distinct components:

-- **Spot Token** - a ERC-20 compatible digital currency serving as the collateral backing the PBM token.
-The term spot token refers to a specific digital token or asset traded in the spot market and hence the spot token has an underlying value ascribe to it.
+- **Spot Token** - a ERC-20 or ERC-20 compatible digital currency (e.g. ERC-777, ERC-1363) serving as the collateral backing the PBM Token.
   - Digital currency referred to in this PBMRC paper **SHOULD** possess the following properties:
     - a good store of value;
     - a suitable unit of account; and
     - a medium of exchange;
+- **Spot Token Issuer** - is a regulated financial institution providing the underlying digital currency backing the PBM Token.
+Spot Token Issuer mints a compatible digital currency when it receives fiat currencies from a PBM Creator and burns digital currency when a PBM Token recipient wishes to exchange unwrapped PBM Tokens for fiat currencies.
-- **PBM wrapper** - a smart contract, which wraps the Spot Token, by specifying condition(s) that has/have to be met (aka PBM business logic).
+- **PBM Wrapper** - a smart contract, which wraps the Spot Token, by specifying condition(s) that has/have to be met (referred to as PBM business logic in subsequent section of this paper).
 The smart contract verifies that condition(s) has/have been met before unwrapping the underlying Spot Token;
 - **PBM Token** - the Spot Token and its PBM wrapper are collectively referred to as a PBM Token.
 PBM Tokens are represented as a [ERC-1155](./eip-1155.md) token.
   - PBM Tokens are bearer instruments, with self-contained programming logic, and can be transferred between two parties without involving intermediaries.
 It combines the concept of:
     - programmable payment - automatic execution of payments once a pre-defined set of conditions are met; and
     - programmable money - the possibility of embedding rules within the medium of exchange itself that defines or constraints its usage.
-  - A PBM creator is able to issue any amount of PBM Tokens.
+- **PBM Creator** defines the conditions of the PBM Wrapper to create PBM Tokens.
+A PBM Creator is able to issue any amount of PBM Tokens, provided that the PBM Creator deposits equivalent amounts of fiat currencies with the Spot Token Issuer.
-- **PBM infrastructure** - consisting of a ledger-based infrastructure.
+- **PBM Infrastructure** - consisting of a ledger-based infrastructure.
 While a PBM can be either distributed ledger technology (DLT) based or non-DLT based, the scope of this PBMRC paper is limited to a DLT-based infrastructure build upon the Ethereum blockchain;
-- **PBM wallet** - cryptographic wallets which holds users' private keys, granting them access to PBMs.
+- **PBM Wallet** - cryptographic wallets which holds users' private keys, granting them access to PBMs.

 ## Specification